Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Noetherianity and finiteness

-Because each space $C([\mu])$ is stabilized by the coadjoint action of $U_q$, the decomposition \eqref{Grvect} has a key advantage on \eqref{decompgrad}.
-Indeed, since ${\mathcal L}_{0,n}$ is a $U_q$-module algebra, the action of $U_q$ is well-defined on $Gr_{\mathcal F}({\mathcal L}_{0,n})$ and it gives it a structure of $U_q$-module algebra.
-As vector spaces we have
+Because each space $C([\mu])$ is stabilized by the coadjoint action of $U_q$, \eqref{Grvect} has a key advantage on the refined decomposition \eqref{decompgrad}.
+Indeed, since ${\mathcal L}_{0,n}$ is a $U_q$-module algebra, the action of $U_q$ is well defined on ${\rm Gr}_{\mathcal F}({\mathcal L}_{0,n})$ and gives it a structure of $U_q$-module algebra.
+As vector spaces, we have